Saturday, March 13, 2021

 Steps 3 and 4: In the following round, when you come to the spot where the loop was parked (left illustration) then knit into the loop (right illustration) making sure that the loop remains twisted shut

-The above illustrations assume you're working stockinette in the round.
+The above assumes you're working stockinette in the round.
 If working stockinette flat (back-and-forth) the instructions for steps 1 and 2 remain the same.
 Step 3 is almost the same, except you'd purl to the spot where the increase was made in the previous row.
 In step 4, you'd purl into the twisted loop, again taking care that the loop does not untwist, then purl the rest of the row.

 Yanked Increase

-To make the yanked increase, yank the tail of the stitch below out of the fabric with the right needle, lay that tail over the left needle, and then knit into it so as to twist it shut.
+To make this increase, yank the tail of the stitch below out of the fabric with the right needle, lay that tail over the left needle, and then knit into it so as to twist it shut.
 Unlike the backwards-loop method, the yanked increase is done all in one row: the tail yanked up, then parked on the left needle, then twisted shut in the knitting process.
 Which way you place the tail yarn on the left needle, and which way you knit into it determines the sweep of the top arm.

 yanked increase in knitting-1